tnrtnch/inegi-selenium-scrapy/README.md

 Runs the scraper in headless mode<br />
 Updates sanctions.json<br />
 Commits and pushes updates back to the main branch<br />

+## Failure Alert (Email Notification)<br />

+This project includes an automated email alert system.
+If the scraper fails during execution (e.g. site structure changes, Selenium errors, or runtime exceptions), a notification email is automatically sent via GitHub Actions to inform maintainers immediately.

+This ensures rapid awareness of parsing issues and improves operational reliability.